 Pros

-• Limited risk in terms of floors and buffers.
+Limited risk in terms of floors and buffers.
 RILAs do still come with some security in the form of floors and buffers.
-Unlike variable annuities, you know you won’t lose beyond a certain point.
+Unlike variable annuities, you know your losses are mitigated up to a certain extent.

 Cons